Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 01.47.24 UTC
+- WIB: Sabtu, 17 Januari 2026 02.26.20 UTC
-- WITA: Sabtu, 17 Januari 2026 02.47.24 UTC
+- WITA: Sabtu, 17 Januari 2026 03.26.20 UTC
-- WIT: Sabtu, 17 Januari 2026 03.47.24 UTC
+- WIT: Sabtu, 17 Januari 2026 04.26.20 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny